seldon/scrapy/docs/topics/request-response.rst

-        - HTTP redirections will cause the original request (to the URL before redirection) to be assigned to the redirected response (with the final URL after redirection).
+        - HTTP redirections will cause the original request (to the URL before redirection) to be assigned to the redirected response (with the final URL after redirection);

-        - Response.request.url doesn't always equal Response.url
+        - :attr:`Response.request.url` doesn't always equal :attr:`Response.url`

-        - This attribute is only available in the spider code, and in the :ref:`Spider Middlewares <topics-spider-middleware>`, but not in Downloader Middlewares (although you have the Request available there by other means) and handlers of the :signal:`response_downloaded` signal.
+        - This attribute is only available in the spider code, and in the :ref:`Spider Middlewares <topics-spider-middleware>`, but not in Downloader Middlewares (although you have the :class:`Request` available there by other means) and handlers of the :signal:`response_downloaded` signal;

     .. attribute:: Response.meta